-In addition to video conferencing tools like Skype and Zoom, there are offices you can rent by the hour when you need a place outside of the home office that is not buzzing with espresso machines.
+In addition to video conferencing tools like Skype and Zoom, there are offices you can rent by the hour when you need a place outside of your home office that’s not buzzing with espresso machines.

-When it comes to appearing less piecemeal and more official, relying on virtual receptionist and online chat services can be your best move.
+When it comes to appearing less piecemeal and more official, relying on a virtual receptionist and online chat services can be your best business move.

 We are in the business of representing over 10,000 companies—virtually.
 From our offices (yes, we have physical locations for quality assurance), we establish relationships and a professional appearance for over 10,000 companies nationwide.